markslater/docs/source/replication/server-side-replication-resynchronize-remote.rst

 The remote deployment may be "unhealthy" in that it has suffered partial or total data loss.
-Resynchronization addresses the data loss as long as both source and destiantion maintain connectivity.
+Resynchronization addresses the data loss as long as both source and destination maintain connectivity.

 Disable Replication on Remote Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~